Early Life and Education of Tim Cook: A Complete Timeline

 In 1978, Tim Cook graduated salutatorian from Robertsdale High School in Alabama.

-In 1982, Tim Cook received a Bachelor of Science degree with a major in industrial engineering from Auburn University.
+In 1982, Tim Cook received a Bachelor of Science degree in industrial engineering from Auburn University.

 In 1988, Tim Cook earned his MBA from Duke University, becoming a Fuqua Scholar.

-In 1996, Tim Cook was misdiagnosed with multiple sclerosis, an incident he said made him "see the world in a different way".
+In 1996, Tim Cook was misdiagnosed with multiple sclerosis, an incident he stated changed his perspective.

 During the 2008 election cycle, Tim Cook donated to Barack Obama's first White House election campaign.

-In 2009, Tim Cook offered a portion of his liver to Steve Jobs due to their shared rare blood type.
-However, Jobs refused the offer emphatically.
+In 2009, Tim Cook offered to donate a portion of his liver to Steve Jobs due to their shared rare blood type, but Jobs refused.

-In early 2011, it was reported that Tim Cook was gay, although at the time he tried to keep his personal life private while still publicly supporting LGBT rights.
+In early 2011, it was reported that Tim Cook was gay, however, Cook tried to keep his personal life private, but publicly supported LGBTQ rights.

 June 2014: Attended San Francisco's Gay Pride Parade